 This program replaces eight legacy provincial innovation measures (including various R&D wage/design credits and tax holidays for foreign experts) to simplify the regime and refocus support.
 It is designed to complement—not replace—the federal SR&ED program: companies can continue to claim SR&ED for qualifying R&D while using CRIC Québec for R&D and newly eligible pre‑commercialization (and certain capital) costs, subject to coordination rules that avoid double‑counting under Québec’s streamlined innovation-assistance system.

-Québec designed CRIC to:
+The government of Quebec designed CRIC to:

 To claim the CRIC tax credit, a corporation must: